brunocodutra/metal/doc/concepts.md

-An [Expression] which evaluates to some [Value] when invoked with some set of arguments is said to be *evaluable* for that set of arguments.
+An [Expression] which evaluates to some [Value] when invoked with some set of arguments is said to be *evaluable* with that set of arguments.

 ## Requirements

-If `expr` is a model of [Expression], then `expr` is either a template class or alias taking only types as arguments.
+`expr` is a model of [Expression] if and only if `expr` is a template class, union or alias taking only types as arguments.

-## Associated Traits

-metal::is_same_expression, metal::is_evaluable

 ## Examples